Vue vs Sling: Choosing the right service for you

-The world of Cord Cutting is a fast changing and ever growing market.
+The Vue vs Sling battle is heating up the is a fast-changing and ever-growing world of Cord Cutting.
 Over the past few months, both PlayStation Vue and Sling TV have made huge jumps in the devices they support and content offered.

 Now it is easier than ever to watch your preferred TV stations — without the need to get locked into a long-term contract.
 NFL and College football are viewer favorites and thanks in great part to Sling TV and PlayStation Vue, cord cutters now have no difficulty watching their favorite teams.